vincentsels/ecorendum/src/assets/md/en/info.md

 Such cases have seen notable successes, as in the Netherlands with the [Urgenda case](https://www.urgenda.nl/themas/klimaat-en-energie/klimaatzaak/), where the Dutch Supreme Court ruled that the government must take more aggressive action to reduce greenhouse gas emissions, setting a precedent for judicial enforcement of climate policy.

-Similarly, in Belgium, the above mentioned [Klimaatzaak](https://www.klimaatzaak.eu/) case resulted in the court ruling that Belgian authorities had breached their duty of care and human rights obligations by failing to take sufficient measures against climate change, and in appeal, the judge [ruled](https://prismic-io.s3.amazonaws.com/affaireclimat/aff2e124-f79d-4d5a-916a-e7919342f880_SP52019923113012320+en.pdf) that Belgium should have its emissions reduced by 55% compared to 1990 levels.
+Similarly, in Belgium, the above mentioned [Klimaatzaak](https://www.klimaatzaak.eu/) case resulted in the court ruling that Belgian authorities had breached their duty of care and human rights obligations by failing to take sufficient measures against climate change, and in appeal, the judge [ruled](https://prismic-io.s3.amazonaws.com/affaireclimat/aff2e124-f79d-4d5a-916a-e7919342f880_SP52019923113012320+en.pdf) that by 2030 Belgium should have its emissions reduced by 55% compared to 1990 levels.

 ### Limitations of judiciary rulings

 The problem with such 'climate cases' however is that a judge can only say *what* the country's governments should achieve, but not *how*.
-If political parties still do not dare to fill in the *how*, or do not take sufficient measures, out of a fear of electoral loss, the society is no step further.
+If political parties still do not dare to fill in the *how*, or do not take sufficient measures, out of a fear of electoral loss, society is no step further.

 ### Climate assemblies as answer [1]